 - Add-ins: Instead of green onion or chives try grated onion, add thyme or fresh herbs or instead of bacon try leftover ham!

-How to Make Mashed Potato Pancakes
+How to Make Potato Pancakes from Mashed Potatoes

-In a large bowl, mix together the mashed potatoes, cheese, scallions, bacon, egg, 3 tablespoons flour, salt, and pepper until well combined.
+In a large bowl, mix together the mashed potatoes, cheese, scallions, bacon, egg, 3 tablespoons flour, salt, and pepper until combined.
+Divide the mixture into 12 portions, roll each portion into a ball then flatten into 1/2-thick pancake patties.

 In a shallow bowl, add the remaining 1/2 cup flour.
 Dip potato cakes in the flour, coating each side, and carefully tapping the edge to discard any excess.